 Welcome to my Damn Long Walk

-This website is designed to keep in contact with my friends and family, and so that I keep a record of my walk and find myself in case I get lost.
-Do not expect it to be a definite work on the trail or have the best spelling, grammar and formatting.
+This website is designed to keep in contact with my friends and family while I am off wandering.
+It is also my way of keeping a record of my adventures and to find myself in case I get lost.
+Do not expect it to be a definite work on any track or trail, or to have the best spelling, grammar and formatting.
 I am trying to get away from technology as much as possible!!!

 Check out my latest blog here and hit the Subscribe button to keep up to date with my adventure.